benstockdesign/bsdcontrols/README.md

-bsdcontrols
+BSDControls
 ===========

-A complete set of controls to use with Mac OS X's HUD panel (or any other dark interface).
+BSDControls is a complete set of user interface controls to use with Mac OS X's HUD panel (or any other dark interface).